roman-milk/roman-milk.github.io/the-milking-herd.md

  Out of the corner of her eye she saw him leave.
 Left alone there was nothing to do, except wonder what was happening.
 She knew of course, yet it was difficult to accept.
 Why had she given into this?
 She lifted her head to see white fluid flowing along a clear plastic tube.

  It was her milk!
 She concentrated on the pulsing of her breasts.
 One then the other was being squeezed.
 Her nipples felt as though they were being drawn out longer and longer.
 It was a pleasant sensation.
 It felt as though a baby was sucking hungrily on her teats.
-Report_Story #2